NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Adada.md

 abilities_mid:
   - name: ""
   - name: "Aura of Illogicality"
     desc: " (aura,divine) 60 feet.
 Creatures within range attempt a DC 35 Will check save.
-On failure, the world melts into a chaotic morass of randomness and absurdity, causing the creature to become Stupefied 2.
+On failure, the world melts into a chaotic morass of randomness and absurdity, causing the creature to become [[undefined]].
 The flat check from this stupefied condition to avoid losing an action also applies to all actions using tools, weapons, or other objects, as the equipment's functionality sporadically becomes random and nonsensical.
 On a successful Will save, the creature is temporarily immune for 1 minute."

   - name: "Melt Time"
-    desc: "`pf2:r` (divine) **Trigger** The adada becomes slowed or stunned\n**Effect**: The adada attempts to counteract its Slowed and Stunned conditions (using its Performance modifier as its counteract modifier with a counteract level of 9).
-Regardless of whether it succeeds, it becomes Quickened for 1 minute and can use the extra action to Strike, Stride, Burrow, Fly, or Swim."
+    desc: "`pf2:r` (divine) **Trigger** The adada becomes slowed or stunned\n* * *\n\n**Effect**: The adada attempts to counteract its [[Conditions/Slowed|Slowed]] and [[Conditions/Stunned|Stunned]] conditions (using its Performance modifier as its counteract modifier with a counteract level of 9).
+Regardless of whether it succeeds, it becomes [[undefined]] for 1 minute and can use the extra action to Strike, Stride, Burrow, Fly, or Swim."

   - name: "Structure Vulnerability"
     desc: "  Unarmed attacks from creatures that follow a rigid code, such as tenets and anathemas trigger an adada's weakness to lawful damage, even if the creature isn't lawful."